ridvansalihkuzu/vein-biometrics/README.md

 # Vein Biometrics
-A State-of-the-art solution for finger-vein, palm-vein, dorsal-vein recognition by using deep learning techniques.
+**A State-of-the-art solution for finger-vein, palm-vein, dorsal-vein recognition by using deep learning techniques: **

 For the further details, please refer to: